Using data informativity for online stabilization of unknown switched linear systems: Simulation results

 \section{Simulation results}

 We illustrate the performance of the proposed data-driven switching feedback controller.
 We consider an unknown switched linear system with parameters $n=5$, $m=3$, and $p=5$.
+In order to conserve space, we refrain from presenting the state and input matrices here.
 A data pair $(U^i_-,X^i)$ with $T=7$ is collected in the initialization phase for each mode $i \in \calP = \{1,\dots,5\}$.
 We set $\lambda=0.8$ as the desired decay rate for each mode.
 Both Assumptions~\ref{ass:ass_on_data-I} and \ref{ass:ass_on_data-II} are satisfied on the initial data.
 While on average, we let the system switch once per 8 units of time as shown by the blue curve in Figure~\ref{fig:example}(a), the mode-to-go is set to be random.
 In the mode detection algorithm, we choose $u_{\max}=1$ as the bound on the input.
 Figure~\ref{fig:example} shows the result of implementing the data-driven switched controller on the system.
 Recall that the switching signal $\sigma_d(t)$ is the controller's determination of the active mode and the control $u(t)=K_{\sigma_d(t)}x(t)$ is applied to the system during the stabilization phase.
 The comparison between $\sigma(t)$ and $\sigma_d(t)$ in Figure~\ref{fig:example}(a) shows that the ``lag'' is almost always $3$ time instants.
 During the mismatch between $\sigma_d(t)$ and $\sigma(t)$, the controller switches to the mode detection phase, cf. Figure~\ref{fig:example}(b).
 From this plot, one can see that Assumption~\ref{ass:detection_after_exercution} holds in general with parameters $\tau=8$, the average dwell time of $\sigma(t)$, and $\eta=3/8$.
 Although the switching is frequent enough such that the theoretical stability-guaranteeing inequality \eqref{ADT_AAT_condition} is not met for this system, the resulting solution trajectory turns out to converge towards the origin, cf. Figure~\ref{fig:example}(c).
 We also observe some minor oscillations of the solution around the origin, which are caused by the persistent mode detection input during each mode detection phase.